rrgore/CSE-569-Consolidated/README.md

 Author - Rahul Gore

 ### Description:
-This is the set of projects that were created for CSE 569 at ASU in Fall 2021.
+This is the set of projects that was created for CSE 569 at ASU in Fall 2021.
 Developed primarily using Python.

 ### Instructions:
 Refer to README under each project